 How else can I help?

 Need a place to stay?
 I stayed at Fairfield Inn and Suites in Bowling Green.
-It’s a new hotel with an indoor pool and complimentary breakfast buffet.
-Click the button to check prices and availability for this and other local hotels at TripAdvisor.
+It's a new hotel with an indoor pool and complimentary breakfast buffet.
+Check prices and availability for this and other local hotels at TripAdvisor.

 Flying in?
 The nearest major airport is Nashville International Airport in Tennessee.
 It's about an hour's drive from Bowling Green.
 We like AirfareWatchdog to compare fares from major airlines.
 Then book directly with the airline, rather than a 3rd party site.
 Find out why HERE.